pipivybin/task_monkey/README.md

-Welcome to task_monkey gem!
+#Welcome to task_monkey gem!

 Task Monkey is an everyday task management tool created for you.
 Each of your task assignments is managed through a project.
-You can create a project with tasks assigned.
-Signup/login is required to be able to view and manage your tasks.
+You can create a project and assign tasks that you need to work on.
+Signup and login is required to be able to view and manage your tasks.
 Have fun managing tasks!

 ## Installation